 Gross margin consists of net sales less cost of sales.
-Cost of sales consists primarily of the cost of materials, assembly and test labor, and overhead from operations.
-Our gross margin can fluctuate due to a number of factors, including, but not limited to, the mix of products sold, product support costs, inventory reserve adjustments, and utilization of manufacturing capacity.
-Our gross margin, as a percentage of net sales, was 36.8% in 2019 and 42.3% in 2018.
+Cost of sales consists primarily of the materials, assembly and test labor and overhead from operations.
+Our gross margin can fluctuate due to a number of factors, including, but not limited to, the mix and volume of products sold, product support costs, increases to inventory reserves or the sale of previously reserved inventory and utilization of manufacturing capacity.
+Our gross margin, as a percentage of net sales, was 41.6% in 2019 and 42.2% in 2018.
 As discussed above certain items which have historically affected gross margin are now being reflected in operating expenses.
 Previously reported amounts were also adjusted to reflect current period presentation.
-This resulted in expenses totaling \$7.6 million and \$0.7 million being reported in amortization of intangibles rather than cost of sales in 2019 and 2018, respectively.
+This resulted in expenses totaling \$7.6 million and \$0.6 million being reported in amortization of intangibles rather than cost of sales in 2019 and 2018, respectively.
 Independent of the impact of the financial statement reclassifications gross margin in 2019 was impacted by the acquisition of Xcerra as discussed below.